Potonchán: Battle of Centla

 The next day, Captain Cortés sent Pedro de Alvarado with a hundred soldiers so that he could go up to six miles inland, and he sent Francisco de Lugo, with another hundred soldiers, to a different part.
 Francisco de Lugo ran into warrior squads, starting a new battle.
 Upon hearing the shots and drums, Alvarado went in aid of Lugo, and together, after a long fight, they were able to make the natives flee.
 The Spaniards returned to town to inform Cortés.

-Hernán Cortés was informed by an Indian prisoner that the Indians would attack the town, and so he ordered that all the horses be unloaded from the ships and that soldiers prepare their weapons.
+Hernán Cortés was informed by a prisoner that the natives would attack the town, and so he ordered that all the horses be unloaded from the ships and that soldiers prepare their weapons.